 Everything in poker is based on strategy.
 Anyone who claims differently is delusional.
 Despite this, it's amazing how many poker players blindly enter a war of attrition against seasoned pros with no strategy in mind.
 It'd be like entering a jousting poker tournament without wearing metal body armour — it'd never happen.
-But it does happen, and it happens more frequently.
+But it does happen, and it happens more frequently in Texas Holdem poker game.
 Too many poker players rush into the ring without any training, skills, or understanding of poker rules, intricacies, or betting behaviour.
 If you don't know where you're going, any road will get you there, as the old adage says.
 Regrettably, without a strategy, a poker player is always consigned to the rail.

-You can now put your worries to rest.
+You can now put your worries to rest and be a pro in Texas Holdem poker game.
 Here is a comprehensive poker strategy guide to ensure that you know everything you need to know before diving into the murky depths where poker sharks, whales, and fish lurk.

 Prepare yourself — we're about to get started!

 Isn't it incredible how few people comprehend the distinction between tactics and strategies?
-Let's break it down: tactics are focused on the short term, whereas strategies are focused on the long term.
+Let's break it down: tactics in Texas Holdem poker game are focused on the short term, whereas strategies are focused on the long term.
 That is the most significant distinction between the two.
 Tactics are the specific moves you make during a game of poker.
 Your total game plan is your strategy.

-When playing Texas Hold'em cash games, there are generally five key areas where you should concentrate your efforts.
+When playing Texas Holdem poker game, there are generally five key areas where you should concentrate your efforts.
 Texas Hold'em tournament strategy differs significantly from cash game strategy, and there is a slew of other considerations while playing in tournaments.

 If you ask five different people about the greatest poker tactics to use, you'll probably get five different replies.
 Fortunately, there are numerous overlaps, and this is where we'll concentrate our efforts.
 Opening Hands, Bet Sizing, Limping, Folding, and Positioning are the top five methods for novice and intermediate poker players, respectively.

-You'll be able to include many other strategies into your overall game plan once you've mastered these 5 Texas Hold'em poker methods.
+You'll be able to include many other strategies into your overall Texas Holdem poker game once you've mastered these 5 Texas Hold'em poker methods.
 These methods, fortunately, will put you on the road to Texas Hold'em glory.
 Let's get this party started!

 The process of learning how to win at Texas holdem may be divided into a few different areas.
 The most important are: